Ncoder23/Ncoder23/README.md

 ## 🔍 About Me

 I am a passionate Software Engineer with a Master’s degree in **Computer Science at Santa Clara University ( March 2025)** and expertise in full-stack development, distributed systems, API programming, and AI-driven applications.
 I thrive on optimizing efficiency and reliability, leveraging technologies like Python, TypeScript, JavaScript, React, Next.js, SQL, and AWS while continuously exploring new tools and frameworks.<br><br>
 **Curious, detail-oriented, and highly collaborative**, I enjoy solving complex problems in dynamic environments.
-With a strong work ethic and an innovative mindset, could support Garage's innovative projects.
+With a strong work ethic and an innovative mindset, let`s build something amazing together.

 ---